xmtp/xmtp-dot-org/docs/faq.md

 ### Is the XMTP network decentralized?

-Currently, XMTP Labs (the company) operates all of the network nodes in the two available XMTP network environments: `dev` and `production`.
+Currently, Ephemera (the company) operates all of the network nodes in the two available XMTP network environments: `dev` and `production`.

 These network nodes operate in US jurisdiction in compliance with Office of Foreign Assets Control (OFAC) sanctions and Committee on Foreign Investment in the United States (CFIUS) export compliance regulations.
 Accordingly, IP-based geoblocking is in place for the following countries/territories: